 You will love visiting Hannibal for its charm, and to see what inspired Mr. Twain to become one of America’s most beloved writers.

 Arkansas might be often overlooked compared to many Southern states, but it shouldn’t be!
-There are so, so many fun things to do in Arkansas, and it makes a great getaway for anyone in the Midwest who does not want to drive too far.
+There are so, so many fun things to do in Arkansas, and it makes a great weekend getaway for anyone in the Midwest who does not want to drive too far.
 From natural wonders to cool and lively cities, Arkansas has something for every type of traveler.
 There are so many tourist attractions in Arkansas to fill your time.